Azure/Ignite2019_IaC_pre-day_docs/Terraform/05 - Reusability/Guide.md

 For more information about module syntax in your configurations refer to [Terraform modules in configurations](https://www.terraform.io/docs/configuration/modules.html)

-In the main.tf file you will you will be defining all of the values that are required by the module and the resources, hence no need for the *terraform.tfvars* file that you deleted in the last section.
-That said, to reduce the number of times that you will need to type values, you will make use of a Terraform concept that has not been introduced yet: [Local Variables](https://www.terraform.io/docs/configuration/locals.html).
-At the top of your main.tf file create a locals block and add the following variables using the same values that were used in the previous labs:
+In the main.tf file you will you will be defining all of the values that are required by the module and the resources, hence no need for the *terraform.tfvars* file.
+You will deleted this file after completing the main.tf file.

+To reduce the number of times that you will need to type values, you will make use of a Terraform concept that has not been introduced yet: [Local Variables](https://www.terraform.io/docs/configuration/locals.html).
+At the top of your main.tf file create a locals block and move the following variables and associated values from the `terraform.tfvars` file:

 - location
 - rg
 - key_vault
+- rg2
 - tags

 To reference these values in the configuration replace the **var.** that was used to reference the variables with **local.**.
 Update the references in the `azurerm_virtual_network` resource for location, tags and rg to use the locals instead of variables.